 HOWEVER, it’s not bad is it?
 Who can forget the big red cod piece as featured on Top Of The Pops?
 Who can forget the thumping bass that was integral to the tune if not the tune in its own right?

 No, Word Up was a top tune, a real eighties classic and it sits nicely with the other eclectic selections in my record boxes.
-If you don’t believe me, or you’d like a reminder, here they are on YouTube:
+If you don’t believe me, or you’d like a reminder, why not search it out on YouTube?

-If any group or band epitomises the 80’s more than The Cure then bring them to me now.
+If any group or band epitomises the 80’s more than The Cure then I demand that you bring it to me now.
 I just don’t think that such a thing exists.
 Yet when you look at their UK singles chart performance, their highest ever chart position was only number 5 for 1989’s Lullaby, taken from the album Disintegration.